milahu/collapseos/README.md

 Then, run `0 LIST` for an introduction, follow instructions from there.

+Alternatively, there's also [Michael Schierl's JS Collapse OS emulator][jsemul] which is awesome and allows you to run Collapse OS from your browser, but it isn't always up to date.
+The "Javascript Forth" version is especially awesome: it's not a z80 emulator, but a *javascript port of Collapse OS*!

 ## Organisation of this repository

 * `blk`: Collapse OS filesystem's content.
 That's actually where Collapse OS'